NicoHood/HoodLoader2/Readme.md

 To check if the installation worked fine you may check your device like that:
 TODO picture

+You may **remove all wires now**, they are not needed anymore once the HoodLoader2 is flashed.

 **Read the [How to use](https://github.com/NicoHood/HoodLoader2#hoodloader2---how-to-use) section** on how to install and use the HID and USB core and upload new sketches to the 16u2.